GitLeeRepo/MySQLNotes/MySQLGeneralNotes.md

 GRANT ALL ON dbname.* TO 'username'@'%';
 ```

-* To grant them all priveleges on a all databases:
+* To grant them all privileges on a all databases:

 ```mysql
 GRANT ALL ON *.* TO 'username'@'localhost';